c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 This causes a variety of issues including report errors and the need to restart/reset the sensor.
 Clock stretching interferes with various chips (ex: RP2) in different ways.
 If you see ETIMEDOUT, this is likely the issue (BNO08X Datasheet 1000-3927 v1.17, page 15).
 Some have had good results with software I2C (emulation).
-We do not know how this impacts performance.
+We do not know how much this impacts performance.

+The good news is that this library has been optimized for efficiency.
+The faster the host reads the sensor the less likely that the BNO08x will start to clock stretch.

 ## SPI Setup - High Speed & Stable (No Clock-Stretch Issues)